staeter/work-in-progress/dialogue.md

 13. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
 14. **Empirical**: Rigorously justify, study and stress test every feature to ensure alignment with the *core principles*.
 15. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
-16. **Governance**: Organize platform governance and development in a way that ensures consistent adherence to the *core principles*.
+16. **Independent**: Organize platform governance and development in a way that ensures consistent adherence to the *core principles* and stay independent of states and corporations interests.

 ## Rationale